You Are Here: Greyghost > About This Web Server and the Site

 not alone!
 (Although it should probably be mentioned that your boss, teacher or other supervisory figure

-probably knows you're reading articles here.
+likely knows you're reading articles here.
 So you're probably about

 to get fired, censured or placed in detention.)